kanthorlabs/kanthorq/website/docs/002-concepts/007-subscriber.md

 ```

-The Pulling flow contains two child workflow: the Converting flow that help you scans events from a stream with given topic then convert to tasks on a stream and the Fulfilling flow that get event records based on the list of converted tasks of the Converting flow.
+The Pulling flow contains two child workflow: the Converting flow that help you scans events from a stream with given subject then convert to tasks on a stream and the Fulfilling flow that get event records based on the list of converted tasks of the Converting flow.

 #### The Converting Flow

 1. We connect to the Consumer Registry to start our flow.
 2. We ask Consumer Registry to lock the record of requesting consumer
-3. Then use properties of the consumer: a stream name, a topic and a cursor of previous scanning in the stream to make a request to the stream.
+3. Then use properties of the consumer: a stream name, a subject and a cursor of previous scanning in the stream to make a request to the stream.
-4. Perform the scaning process on the given stream based on the given topic and cursor to obtain enough events
+4. Perform the scaning process on the given stream based on the given subject and cursor to obtain enough events
 5. Convert founding events to tasks
 6. Return tasks to the Subscriber
 7. Update the Consumer Registry with latest cursor (the latest `event_id` of tasks)